scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

     scala> T.m(x => x.toString)
     res0: Int = 0

-Note that both methods are applicable, and overloading resolution selects the one with the `Function1` argument type, as [explained in more detail below](#sam-conversion-in-overloading-resolution).
+Note that though both methods are applicable, overloading resolution selects the one with the `Function1` argument type, as [explained in more detail below](#sam-conversion-in-overloading-resolution).

 #### Java 8-style bytecode for lambdas

 Scala 2.12 emits bytecode for functions in the same style as Java 8, whether they target a `FunctionN` class from the standard library or a user-defined Single Abstract Method (SAM) type.

 For each lambda the compiler generates a method containing the lambda body, and emits an `invokedynamic` that will spin up a lightweight class for this closure using the JDK's `LambdaMetaFactory`.
-Note that in the following situations, an anonymous function class is still synthesized at compile-time:
+Note that in the following situations, an anonymous function class is still synthesized at compile time:

   - If the SAM type is not a simple interface, for example an abstract class or a trait with a field definition (see [#4971](https://github.com/scala/scala/pull/4971))
-  - If the abstract method is specialized - except for `scala.FunctionN`, whose specialized variants can be instantiated using `LambdaMetaFactory` (see [#4971](https://github.com/scala/scala/pull/4971))
+  - If the abstract method is specialized -- except for `scala.FunctionN`, whose specialized variants can be instantiated using `LambdaMetaFactory` (see [#4971](https://github.com/scala/scala/pull/4971))
-  - If the function literal is defined in a constructor or a super call ([#3616](https://github.com/scala/scala/pull/3616))
+  - If the function literal is defined in a constructor or super call ([#3616](https://github.com/scala/scala/pull/3616))

 Compared to Scala 2.11, the new scheme has the advantage that, in most cases, the compiler does not need to generate an anonymous class for each closure.

 Our backend support for `invokedynamic` is also available to macro authors, as shown in [this test case](https://github.com/scala/scala/blob/v2.12.0/test/files/run/indy-via-macro-with-dynamic-args/macro_1.scala).

 #### Partial unification for type constructor inference